Back to tools

 What Google Gemini is for

-General AI assistance, Google Workspace support, research, drafting, and multimodal workflows.
-Use it when the job is specific enough to test against a real workflow, not as a generic platform purchase.
+Google Gemini AI Productivity review for General AI assistance, Google Workspace support, research, drafting, and multimodal workflows, including… Use it when the job is specific enough to measure in a live workflow, not when the team is merely curious about another AI platform.

 • drafting